 Support for PAS During The Holidays

-If you feel overwhelmed with guilt or regret, find yourself avoiding places or memories associated with your abortion, or are showing any other signs of post-abortion stress, there is help for you.
+If you feel overwhelmed with guilt or regret, find yourself avoiding places or memories associated with your abortion, or are showing any other signs of after-abortion stress, there is help for you.